 1) Always watch what you eat:

-As stated earlier, consumption of foods that contain a high amount of sugar leads to dental problems.
+As stated earlier, the consumption of foods that contain a high amount of sugar leads to dental problems.
 Talk to your doctor or a registered nutritionist to find out a healthy diet suitable for you as per your age and nutritional requirement.
 Lack of optimal nutrition can also lead to infections of the mouth.
 So it is important to follow a balanced diet that ideally contains food from 5 prominent food groups such as whole grains, fruits, vegetables, lean protein food, and fat-free and low-fat dairy foods.
 Read the ingredient labels of food products and beverages for nutritional content so that you can make an informed decision.
 Always choose the options that have the least amount of sugar.
 Normally foods such as soft drinks, cookies, candies, and pastries are the commonest sources of sugar.

 2) Avoid frequent snacking:

-The more number of times you snack, the more your teeth are going to be attacked by the acid produced by the cavity forming bacteria present in your mouth.
+The number of times you snack, the more your teeth are going to be attacked by the acid produced by the cavity forming bacteria present in your mouth.
 So keep in between meal snacking to a minimum.
 If you feel like having a snack, choose healthy options like low sugar fruits and vegetables like carrots, celery etc. Avoid foods with high sugars like biscuits, cereals, chips, chocolates and even dried fruit.

 3) Drink plenty of water:

 Water is the best zero calorie alternative to any soft drinks.
-It will also add to your over all health and keep you hydrated.
+It will also add to your overall health and keep you hydrated.

-4) Sugar free Chewing Gum:
+4) Sugar-free Chewing Gum:

 Yes, you read it right!
 Recent research studies have found that the physical act of chewing gum after eating a meal helps to produce more saliva.
-This flow of saliva can help neutralize and wash away the acid produced by the cavity causing bacteria.
+This flow of saliva can help neutralize and wash away the acid produced by the cavity-causing bacteria.